CadQuery/cadquery/doc/quickstart.rst

 ====================

    * The :ref:`examples` contains lots of examples demonstrating cadquery features
-   * The :ref:`cadquery_reference` describes the file format in detail
    * The :ref:`apireference` is a good overview of language features grouped by function
    * The :ref:`classreference` is the hard-core listing of all functions available.